Costco Price Codes Chart

 What's the difference between .97 and .88?

-.97 is standard clearance. .88 typically indicates returned merchandise, damaged packaging, or a local manager discount.
-Both are deals, but .88 can be more warehouse-specific.
+.97 is standard clearance. .88 typically indicates returned merchandise, damaged packaging, or a local manager discount, so it can be more warehouse-specific than .97.

 Do all Costcos use the same price codes?

 Yes, the price code system is consistent across all Costco warehouses.
-However, what gets marked down varies by location based on local inventory.
+What gets marked down, however, varies by location based on local inventory.

 Yes.
-Clearance prices can change as inventory moves.
-If you see a .97 item you want, don't wait—it may be gone or repriced when you return.
+Clearance prices change as inventory moves.
+If you see a .97, .00, or .88 item you want, don't wait—it may be gone or repriced when you return.

 Ready to Find Clearance Deals?

-Download CostLow and start tracking clearance prices at your local warehouse.
+Download CostLow and start saving money at Costco.

 Download on the App StoreGet it on Google Play